facebookresearch/StarSpace/README.md

     word_1 word_2 ... word_k __label__1 ... __label__r

 This file format is the same as in <a href="https://github.com/facebookresearch/fastText">fastText</a>.
-It assumes labels are words that are prefixed by the string \_\_label\_\_, and the prefix string can be set by "-label" argument.
+It assumes by default that labels are words that are prefixed by the string \_\_label\_\_, and the prefix string can be set by "-label" argument.

 In order to learn the embeddings, do:

-    $./starspace train -trainFile data.txt -model model
+    $./starspace train -trainFile data.txt -model modelSaveFile

 where data.txt is a training file containing utf-8 encoded text.
-At the end of optimization the program will save two files: model and model.tsv. model.tsv is a standard tsv format file containing the entity vectors, one per line. model is a binary file containing the parameters of the model along with the dictionary and all hyper parameters.
-The binary file can be used later to compute entity vectors or to run evaluation tasks.
+At the end of optimization the program will save two files: model and modelSaveFile.tsv. modelSaveFile.tsv is a standard tsv format file containing the entity embedding vectors, one per line. modelSaveFile is a binary file containing the parameters of the model along with the dictionary and all hyper parameters.
+The binary file can be used later to compute entity embedding vectors or to run evaluation tasks.

 In the more general case, each label also consists of words: